Difference Between Annuity and Lump Sum

 - On the other hand, a lump sum is a cashflow arrangement where the pay-out of the entire value of the contract happens at once.
 Lump-sum payouts allow the investor to invest or spend the entire amount as per their whims and wishes.
 It also provides an opportunity for the investors to maximize the profits generated by the pay-out through reinvesting in better investment avenues.
 A real-life example could be fixed deposits in banks which pay the investor a lump-sum amount at the end of the maturity period.

 Annuity vs Lump Sum Infographics

-So how to decide whether to choose – annuity vs lump sum cash flow.
-The following formula solves this dilemma.
+So how to decide whether to choose – annuity or lump sum cash flow.
+The following formula will help to solves this dilemma.